ctcq/newsbot/Readme.md

 ## Installation
 1. Setup a telegram bot and put the bot token inside `resources/bot/token`.
-2. Build the docker image via `sh build-iamge.sh
+2. Build the docker image via `sh build-image.sh`
 3. Run the image in a docker container.